AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Conclusion

 \section{Conclusion}

 In this study, we introduced \texttt{AnomalyMatch}, a robust semi-supervised active learning framework tailored for efficiently identifying anomalies in large-scale image datasets.
-Our pipeline, combining \texttt{FixMatch}-based semi-supervised learning, EfficientNet as a computational backbone, and an interactive GUI, demonstrated excellent performance across diverse datasets (GalaxyMNIST and miniImageNet), highlighting its capability to effectively operate under severe class imbalance and label scarcity -- conditions frequently encountered in astronomy.
+Our pipeline combines the \texttt{FixMatch}-based semi-supervised learning, EfficientNet as a computational backbone with an interactive GUI to allow for active learning during anomaly detection.
+We have demonstrated excellent performance across diverse datasets (GalaxyMNIST and miniImageNet), highlighting its capability to effectively operate under severe class imbalance and label scarcity -- conditions frequently encountered in astronomy.
 By significantly reducing the manual review burden, \texttt{AnomalyMatch} offers substantial potential to streamline anomaly discovery processes, effectively harnessing minimal human input and maximising the efficiency of scarce domain-expert resources.
 The results presented in this work, along with those in the companion paper~\citep{HSTPaper}, underscore the versatility, broad applicability, and potential of \texttt{AnomalyMatch}.
 Its ability to handle diverse data formats commonly used in astronomy, combined with a user-friendly GUI and integration within ESA Datalabs -- granting direct access to repositories such as the \textit{Euclid} data volumes -- make it a powerful tool for identifying rare astronomical objects in the era of increasingly data-rich sky surveys.

 Looking ahead, several promising opportunities exist to further refine and extend the capabilities of \texttt{AnomalyMatch}.
 Incorporating explainable AI methods -- such as attention maps, SHapley Additive exPlanations~\citep[SHAP;][]{NIPS2017_7062} values, or feature attribution techniques -- could provide crucial interpretability and insight into model decision-making, increasing trust and facilitating model validation by domain experts.
 Additionally, extending the model to handle multimodal data -- e.g., integrating image information with complementary spectral or time-series data -- would allow richer contextual analysis, potentially enhancing anomaly detection accuracy in complex scientific scenarios.
 Further improvements could come from developing adaptive training strategies that dynamically calibrate training steps and parameters in response to real-time performance metrics, thus mitigating overfitting risks identified in our current approach.
 Finally, establishing curated, dedicated benchmark datasets with expert-validated labels, particularly in astronomy, would significantly support methodological advancements, comparison, and standardisation within the anomaly detection research community.
 Pursuing these enhancements will solidify \texttt{AnomalyMatch} as a versatile and impactful framework, beneficial not only to astronomy but broadly to scientific domains confronted with similar data challenges.